 In the end of this page you will find button to download your copy of IAS Mains Syllabus.

 Indian Administrative Services i.e IAS Examination is one of the top three civil services, rest two are Indian Foreign Service and Indian Police Service.
 Popularly called IAS exam is officially called the Civil Services Exam (CSE) which are conducted by UPSC.
 IAS works internally for the perfect functioning of law and order without any encumbrances.
 However getting into IAS is not an easy task.
 Exam for IAS is one of the toughest as well as prestigious examination.
 To get the opportunity to enjoy this prestigious designation, you need to go through the syllabus first.
 If you are appearing in IAS exam first time, you should first have a copy of UPSC Exam syllabus.

 Click this link for UPSC interview preparation.

-IAS Mains Syllabus of Common Papers & General Studies
+UPSC Syllabus of Common Papers & General Studies for IAS Mains

 The Union Public Service Commission has revised UPSC syllabus and its exam pattern in 2015 for Civil Services Main examination.
 UPSC Syllabus for mains exam 2017 in detail is posted in this article.
 Get ready for nine papers of mains, two as qualifying papers and seven papers to be counted for ranking.